 Strategies for Alternate-Format Questions

-Alternate-format questions—SATA, ordered response, hotspot, and drag-and-drop—make up 15-20% of the NCLEX.
+Alternate-format questions—SATA, ordered response, hotspot, and drag-and-drop—appear throughout the NCLEX, and NCSBN does not publish a fixed percentage for them by item format.
 Master these formats with targeted strategies and clinical examples.

 Why Alternate-Format Questions Matter